lily-mosquitoes/example-web-server/README.md

 ## setup
 - setup environment variables at `.env`

-- run postgresql (provided on docker-compose) `docker-compose up -d`
+- run postgresql (provided on `docker-compose.yml`):

+     `docker-compose up -d`

-- install diesel
+- install diesel:

      `cargo install diesel_cli --no-default-features --freatures postgres`

-- run the migrations
+- run the migrations:

      `diesel migration run`

-- run the rocket application
+- run the rocket application:

      `cargo run`

 ## using diesel
-- to generate a new migration
+- to generate a new migration:

      `diesel migration generate migration_name_here`

       Then write the SQL for the new migration at `up.sql` and to revert it at `down.sql`